-- The sustainability policy, carbon management plan and corporate plan reports are made publicly available on the School's website and intranet Portal - The commitments outlined in the sustainability policy are communicated to all new starters, together with information on how to get involved in achieving the sustainability targets and a route for suggestions and ideas
+• The sustainability policy, carbon management plan and corporate plan reports are made publicly available on the School's website and intranet Portal

 The following key communication channels will be used to ensure that all stakeholders remain updated on London Business School's carbon management plan and associated projects.
 Where possible these communications will be electronic rather than in hard copy.